-With the advent of Web 2.0 and customer review websites, researchers realized the benefits of online reviews for research, and their importance for sales \cite[][]{ye2009, basuroy2003}, customer consideration \cite[][]{vermeulen2009} and perception of services and products \cite[][]{browning2013}, among other effects of online interactions between customers \cite[e.g.][]{xiang2010, ren2019}.
-Consequentially, tourism research also began to use information collected online for data mining analysis, such as opinion mining \cite[e.g.][]{hu2017436}, predicting hotel demand from online traffic \cite[][]{yang2014}, recommender systems \cite[e.g.][]{loh2003}, and more.
-Data mining, machine learning, and big data methodologies can increase the number of manageable samples per study.
-The increase can be from the hundred samples manually analyzed by researchers to the hundreds of thousands automatically analyzed by machines.
-This technology can not only help confirm existing theories but also lead to finding new patterns and to knowledge discovery \cite[][]{fayyad1996data}.
+Owing to the advent of Web 2.0 and customer review websites, researchers realized the benefits of online reviews for research, sales \cite[][]{ye2009, basuroy2003}, customer consideration \cite[][]{vermeulen2009} and perception of services and products \cite[][]{browning2013}, among other effects of online interactions between customers \cite[e.g.][]{xiang2010, ren2019}.
+Consequently, information collected online is being used in tourism research for data mining analysis, such as opinion mining \cite[e.g.][]{hu2017436}, predicting hotel demand from online traffic \cite[][]{yang2014}, recommender systems \cite[e.g.][]{loh2003}, and more.
+Data mining, machine learning, and big data technologies can increase the number of manageable samples in a study from hundreds to hundreds of thousands.
+These technologies can not only help confirm existing theories but also lead to finding new patterns and to knowledge discovery \cite[][]{fayyad1996data}.

-In this study, we take advantage of the availability of enormous amounts of online reviews of Japanese hotels by both Mainland Chinese tourists posting in \textit{Ctrip} and Western English-speaking tourists populations posting in \textit{TripAdvisor}.
-With this data, we can confirm existing theories about their differences in behavior and explore the data to discover factors that could have been overlooked in the past.
-To do this, we use machine learning to automatically classify review sentences as positive or negative opinions of the hotel.
-We then perform a statistical extraction of the topics that concerns the customers of each population the most.
+In this study, we attempt to evaluate the satisfaction factors of two essential tourist populations that are culturally different from Japan: Chinese and Western tourists.
+We take advantage of the availability of enormous amounts of online reviews of Japanese hotels by both Mainland Chinese tourists posting on \textit{Ctrip} and Western, English-speaking tourists posting on \textit{TripAdvisor}.
+Based on these data, we can confirm existing theories regarding the differences in tourists’ behavior and discover factors that could have been overlooked in the past.
+We use machine learning to automatically classify sentences in the online reviews as positive or negative opinions on the hotel.
+We then perform a statistical extraction of the topics that most concern the customers of each population.

 \section{Research objective}\label{research_objective}

-This study's objective is to determine the difference in factors driving satisfaction and dissatisfaction between Chinese and English-speaking tourists in the context of high-grade hospitality of Japanese hotels using text-mining techniques.
-We aim to contrast customer groups' satisfaction and dissatisfaction factors across several price ranges.
-We use machine learning to classify texts' sentiment and natural language processing to study commonly used word pairings.
+The objective of this study is to determine the difference in factors influencing satisfaction and dissatisfaction between Chinese and English-speaking tourists in the context of high-grade hospitality of Japanese hotels using text-mining techniques.
+We aim to determine customer groups' satisfaction and dissatisfaction factors across several price ranges.
+We use machine learning to classify the sentiment in texts and natural language processing to study commonly used word pairings.
 More importantly, we also intend to measure how hard and soft attributes influence customer groups' satisfaction and dissatisfaction.
-We define hard attributes as relating to physical aspects and environmental aspects, such as the hotel's facilities, the hotel's location, infrastructure, and real estate nearby.
+We define hard attributes as relating to physical aspects and environmental aspects, such as the hotel's facilities, location, infrastructure, and surrounding real estate.
 In contrast, soft attributes are the hotel's non-physical attributes related to services, staff, or management.

-Our proposal includes using large scale data from online hotel reviews in Chinese and English to study their differences in a statistical manner.
-In the past, survey-based studies have provided a theoretical background for a few specific tourist populations of a single culture or that travel with a single purpose.
-These studies' short scope often leads to difficulties in observing cultural and language differences in a single study.
+We use large scale data from online hotel reviews in Chinese and English to study their differences in a statistical manner.
+In the past, survey-based studies have provided a theoretical background for a few, specific tourist populations of a single culture or traveling with a single purpose.
+The limited scope of these studies often leads to difficulties in observing cultural and language differences in a single study.

-Our study attempts to uncover the difference in satisfaction and dissatisfaction factors between different cultures.
+We attempt to clarify the difference in satisfaction and dissatisfaction factors between different cultures.
 These factors can become the focal point for improving the tourism and service industries and increasing customer satisfaction.
 Satisfied customers will then write more positive online reviews that will, in turn, increase sales and attract new customers.

 \section{Theoretical background and hypothesis development}\label{theory_hypothesis}